Local Exchange-Correlation Potentials by Density Inversion in Solids: Results and Discussion

-We performed LDA+$U$ band structure calculations for (Co,Mn,Ni,Fe)O in the rocksalt structure (with the same lattice parameters as the previous calculations) with a Hubbard-$U$ applied to the $d$-orbitals of the respective metal cation across a range of $U$ from 0--7 eV.
-We then inverted the obtained LDA+$U$ densities $\rho_\mathrm{t}^{\mathrm{LDA}+U}(\vec{r})$ to find the LXC-LDA+$U$ potential $v_\mathrm{LXC}^{\mathrm{LDA}+U}(\vec{r})$.
-Figs. \ref{subfig:MnO_U_gap} and \ref{subfig:NiO_U_gap} gives the calculated LDA+$U$ and LXC-LDA+$U$ band gap as a function of the Hubbard-$U$ parameter for MnO and NiO respectively.
-In both systems, one is unable to obtain the experimental band gap with LDA+$U$ with a $U=7 \text{ eV}$ giving $1.84 \text{ eV}$ for MnO compared to the experimental gap of 3.9 eV and 2.81 eV for NiO compared to the experimental gap of $4.0 \text{ eV}$.
+We performed LDA+$U$ band structure calculations for (Co,Mn,Ni,Fe)O in the rocksalt structure (with the same lattice parameters as in the previous calculations) with a Hubbard-$U$ applied to the $d$-orbitals of the respective metal cation across a range of $U$ from 0--7 eV.
+We then inverted the resulting LDA+$U$ densities $\rho_\mathrm{t}^{\mathrm{LDA}+U}(\vec{r})$ to find the LXC-LDA+$U$ potential $v_\mathrm{LXC}^{\mathrm{LDA}+U}(\vec{r})$.
+In Fig. \ref{fig:tmo_LDA_U_Gaps}, we show the calculated LDA+$U$ and LXC-LDA+$U$ band gap as a function of the Hubbard-$U$ parameter all TMOs considered in this work.
+In MnO and NiO, we were unable to obtain the experimental band gap with LDA+$U$ (treated in GKS).
 As a recurring theme throughout this work, the LXC band gap is always lower than the LDA+$U$ band gap with the LXC-LDA+$U$ gap for $U\geq 2.5 \text{ eV}$ being about 75\%--80\% of the LDA+$U$ gap for MnO while it was 65\%--73\% of the LDA+$U$ gap in NiO.
 We note that for MnO, the rate of change in the band gap as a function of $U$ starts to decrease at high $U$ as there is a limit to the localisation that can be achieved in the $d$-electrons.
-We would expect similar behaviour at even higher $U$ in NiO as well.
+We would expect similar behaviour in even higher $U$ in NiO as well.
 For completeness, we point out that there is an `optimal' or appropriate value for Hubbard-$U$ for each TMO although the determination of this value lies beyond the scope of this work and we instead draw attention to methods developed for this purpose elsewhere based on linear response(see Refs. \cite{Hubbard_U_linear_response_2005,Hubbard_U_linear_response_2006}).
 More recently, these methods have been reformulated using the machinery of density functional perturbation theory (DFPT)\cite{Collinear_U_DFPT_Marzari_2018,Non_collinear_U_DFPT_Marzari_2023}.